 Evaluation of HKPR Opioid Strategy

 We have an agreement with Haliburton, Kawartha, Pine Ridge District Health Unit to evaluate their developing Opioid Strategy.
 This work is underway.

-We are collaborating with the Public Health Agency of Canada on a Health System Impact Fellowship placement for a PhD student.
-This creates the basis for broad collaboration with PHAC on strategy design and evaluation, starting with the emerging tuberculosis eradication strategy.
+- The Public Health Agency of Canada has provided a Health System Impact Fellowship placement for a PhD student.
+This creates the basis for a broad collaboration with PHAC on strategy design and evaluation, starting with the emerging tuberculosis eradication strategy.

-We have submitted a large proposal to CIHR to conduct research on the impact of health strategy design on achieving strategy outcomes.
+- A substantial proposal has been submitted to CIHR to conduct research on the impact of health strategy design on achieving strategy outcomes.